-The show underwent some casting changes but everyone brought something valuable to the table.
+The show underwent some casting changes over the years, but everyone brought something valuable to the table.
 They got to do this for 139 episodes across six seasons.
 In fact, the series got such a great reception, it even enjoyed a reunion TV movie.
 Catch up on where they came from and where they went here.

 Half of the starring cast of CHiPs, Larry Wilcox played the memorable Officer Baker.
 Baker brought empathy, protocol, and caution.
 His compassion became widely known, so often Officer Baker went on emotion-based missions.
 This had him consoling grieving families and the like.
 While Baker served the community with his empathy, Larry Wilcox served in the army, spending 13 months in Vietnam.
 There, he participated in the Tet Offensive.
-Work brought him back to America, where he got a very momentous start to acting.
-He was in 22 episodes of Lassie, which gave him a lot of time to show future producers what range he offered.
+Work brought him back to America, where he got a very momentous start to acting, appearing in 22 episodes of Lassie, which gave him a lot of time to show future producers what range he offered.

 Typically, real motorcycle cops don’t travel in pairs.
 To still enjoy the partnership, the show explained that Erik Estrada’s character was on probation.
 His trouble-prone nature required a field training officer to accompany him.
 Estrada perfectly embodied Ponch’s hotheaded recklessness.
 In fact, trouble got him on the force after Jon pulled him over for not wearing a helmet riding his dirtbike.
-Fittingly, Estrada became a big acting name on another cop-related production, The New Centurions (1972).
+Fittingly, Estrada became a big acting name on another cop-related production, the feature film The New Centurions (1972).
 This earned him some one-off appearances on other crime shows, but joining the cast of CHiPs made a huge difference.

 He did not make our list of Top 10 Heartthrobs from the ’70s, but he did become a heartthrob in the eyes of many.
 For a while, a major injury saw Ponch temporarily change faces; Estrada fractured several ribs and broke both wrists after falling from his bike, then engaged in pay disputes.
 Fortunately, he soon returned, and enjoyed a lot of momentum on hundreds of Spanish-language telenovelas.
 He even appeared in B-movies, stretching the envelope and playing…himself!
 But most interestingly, Estrada ended up becoming a reserve officer riding a trusty…you guessed it, motorcycle.

 So far, Pine has 227 projects and counting.
-That’s right, at almost 80, Pine still makes appearances on the likes of NCIS and Parks and Rec.
+That’s right, at 81, Pine still makes appearances on the likes of NCIS and Parks and Rec.
 When Robert Pine isn’t present, his equally famous son is.
 Chris Pine joins the throng of famous Hollywood Chrises, becoming famous for playing a young Captain Kirk in Star Trek and Steve Trevor in Wonder Woman.
 That’s just to name a few titles.
 To see father and son side-by-side on a project, look no further than 2010’s Small Town Saturday Night.

-Gambling met a lot of stigma decades ago but that didn’t stop Officer Arthur Grossman from doing it.
-Grossman, played by Paul Linke, gambled, wrote, read, and became the Hobgoblin for Halloween, because why not?
+Gambling met a lot of stigma decades ago, but that didn’t stop Officer Arthur Grossman from doing it.
+Grossman, played by Paul Linke, gambled, wrote, read, and became the Hobgoblin for Halloween, because, why not?
 Before joining the force, Linke appeared in some other very popular shows of the time, including The Waltons and Happy Days.
 He also made a meaningful connection on Ron Howard’s directorial debut, Grand Theft Auto, as the son of Marion Ross’s character.

-Lou Wagner could (somewhat) fix things right up as Harlan Arliss
+Lou Wagner – Harlan Arliss

 When he was not “fixing” vehicles, he helped fix hungry stomachs, appearing in some McDonald’s commercials as The Professor, a role he held for 15 years.
 His role in Raising Hope, from 2012 to 2014, ended up being one of his most prominent jobs.
 Though no one’s seen it yet because it isn’t released yet, he’s also been in 2018’s Breaking Mad starring Ed Asner.
 Whatever his part involved, he definitely nailed it!